HTML to PDF

 What HTML and CSS features are supported?

-LibreOffice supports standard HTML5 elements and common CSS properties including fonts, colors, margins, padding, tables, lists, and basic flexbox.
-Advanced CSS features like CSS Grid, complex animations, or JavaScript-dependent layouts may not render as expected.
+LibreOffice supports standard HTML5 elements and common CSS2/CSS3 properties including fonts, colors, margins, padding, borders, tables, lists, and basic positioning.
+Advanced features like CSS Grid, complex flexbox layouts, or JavaScript-dependent rendering may not produce expected results.

 Can I convert a live website URL to PDF?

-This tool accepts HTML markup, not URLs.
-To convert a web page, you would need to save the page's HTML source code and paste it into the tool.
-This approach gives you control over exactly what content is included in the PDF.
+This tool accepts HTML markup content, not URLs.
+To convert a web page, save the page's HTML source (Ctrl+S or View Source in your browser), paste it into the tool, and convert.
+This gives you control over exactly what content appears in the PDF.

 Will images in my HTML appear in the PDF?

-Images referenced via absolute URLs (https://...) may be fetched during rendering.
-Images using relative paths or data URIs embedded directly in the HTML will also be included.
-For reliable results, use absolute image URLs or embed images as base64 data URIs in your HTML.
+Images referenced via absolute URLs (https://...) may be fetched during server-side rendering.
+Images embedded as base64 data URIs in the HTML will always be included.
+For reliable results, use absolute URLs or embed images as base64 data URIs in your HTML.

 Can I use this tool to generate PDF invoices from HTML templates?

-Yes.
-This is one of the primary use cases for the tool.
-Design your invoice layout in HTML with inline CSS or a style block, insert the relevant data, and convert it to PDF.
-The output is a professional-looking document that can be sent to clients or stored as a record.
+Yes — generating PDF invoices from HTML is one of the primary use cases.
+Design your invoice in HTML with inline CSS or a style block, insert transaction data, and convert to PDF.
+The output is a professional document suitable for sending to clients or storing as records.

 Does the tool support web fonts like Google Fonts?

-Web fonts loaded via @import or link tags from external services may not render if the server cannot access the external font CDN during processing.
-For reliable font rendering, use web-safe fonts like Arial, Georgia, or Times New Roman, or embed font files as base64 data URIs in your CSS.
+Web fonts loaded via @import or external link tags may not render if the server cannot reach the external font CDN.
+For reliable rendering, use web-safe fonts like Arial, Georgia, or Times New Roman, or embed fonts as base64 data URIs in your CSS @font-face declarations.

 What page size is used for the output PDF?

-Can I control the PDF page margins from my HTML?
+Can I control PDF page margins from my HTML?